Sausage and Lentil Soup with Kale Recipe

 Besides being versatile, they’re good for you!
 They’re loaded with plant protein and iron.

-How to make Sausage and Lentil Soup with Kale:
+How to Make Sausage Lentil Soup:

 Step-By-Step Instructions: